 MIMOSA IN THE PYRENEES ORIENTALES

-Beginning in late January, the PO transforms itself into a dazzling sunshine yellow as the tough mimosa acacia tree with its graceful and fragrant winter blooms sets the land on fire, its fluffy clouds of cheeky golden blossom heralding the end of winter and the gentle début of spring.
+Beginning in late January and continuing through spring, the P-O transforms itself into a dazzling flurry of sunshine yellow.
+The tough mimosa acacia tree with its graceful and fragrant winter blooms sets the land on fire, its fluffy clouds of exuberant golden blossom heralding the end of winter and the gentle début of spring.

-The name ‘mimosa’ comes from the Latin ‘mimus’, meaning ‘mime’ or actor.
+The name ‘mimosa’ comes from the Latin ‘mimus’, meaning ‘mime’ or actor, so named apparently because because it mimics the sensitivity of an animal!

 Known as ‘wattles’ in Australia, from whence it originated, various mimosa species were introduced to the Côte d’Azur in the 19th century by wealthy English, who used them to brighten up their winter homes out of season!
 It is now cultivated, and the cut flowers are sold throughout France and abroad to brighten your day.